jmanitz/talks/README.md

 # talks
 Collection of slide sets, resources  and references

+## 2023

+* SDSS 2023: A semi-automatic machine learning pipeline for identification of prognostic and predictive factors in cancer trial data.
+May 23-26, 2023.
+* R/Adoption Series: Learnings and Reflection from R Validation Case Studies (On behalf of the R validation hub).
+March 30, 2023. https://www.r-consortium.org/r-adoption-series-learnings-and-reflection-from-r-validation-case-studies

+## 2022

+* useR!
+Learnings and Reflection on the Implementation of Risk-based Package Assessment (On behalf of the R validation hub).

 ## 2021

 * R/Pharma 2021: Risk-based Assessment of R Packages at Merck KGaA/ EMD Serono, Nov 2-4, 2021